-- give a true and fair view of the state of the Group's affairs as at 31 December 2020 and of the Group's loss for the year then ended; - have been properly prepared in accordance with IFRSs as adopted by the European Union; and - have been prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Group's affairs as at 31 December 2021 and of the Group's loss for the year then ended; - have been properly prepared in accordance with UK adopted international accounting standards; and - have been prepared in accordance with the requirements of the Companies (Guernsey) Law, 2008.

-We have audited the financial statements of APQ Global Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 December 2020 which comprise the Consolidated Statement of Comprehensive Income, Consolidated Statement of Financial Position, Consolidated Statement of Changes in Equity, Consolidated Statement of Cash Flow and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in the preparation of the financial statements is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.
+We have audited the financial statements of APQ Global Limited (the 'Parent Company') and its subsidiaries (the 'Group') for the year ended 31 December 2021 which comprise the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Financial Position, the Consolidated Statement of Changes in Equity, the Consolidated Statement of Cash Flow and notes to the financial statements, including a summary of significant accounting policies.

+The financial reporting framework that has been applied in the preparation of the Group financial statements is applicable law and UK adopted international accounting standards.